Address Setup: Stance, Posture and Alignment

 Click on any of the hyperlinks to rapidly navigate to another section of the review: Homepage (index); overview; grip; backswing; downswing; impact; followthrough-to-finish

-One characteristic feature of a golf swing is the fact that a golfer swings the club across the front of the body, while the body is aligned at right angles to the ball-target line.
-That fact makes it difficult to aim accurately.
-Another complicating issue is the fact that the clubhead moves on an inclined swing path that is tilted approximately 45 degrees from the horizontal, and the body has to swivel around in such a manner that the ideal swingpath is consistently realised.
-Because the body's address posture and subsequent movement is subservient to the clubhead's ideal swingpath, the body has to adopt a stance and posture at address, that will allow a perfect swingpath to occur naturally and consistently from swing-to-swing.
+One characteristic feature of a full golf swing is the fact that a golfer swings the club across the front of the body, while the body is aligned parallel to the ball-target line.
+That fact makes it difficult to aim accurately when standing sideways relative to the target at address.
+Another complicating issue is the fact that the clubhead moves on an inclined clubhead path that is tilted approximately 45 degrees from the horizontal, and the body has to swivel around (while the arms are swinging across the front of the body) in such a manner that an optimal clubhead swingpath can be consistently realised.
+Because the body's address posture and subsequent movement is subservient to a need to create an optimal clubhead swingpath, the body has to adopt a stance and posture at address, that will allow an optimal clubhead swingpath to occur naturally, and consistently, from swing-to-swing.

-When watching a PGA tournament on TV, I always admire the athletic posture and perfect body alignment of PGA tour players as they get into their address position.
-PGA tour players always appear to have the correct body angles at setup and their 'lively' posture gives them an enviable aura of athleticism.
+When watching a PGA tournament on TV, I find myself always admiring the athletic posture and perfect body alignment of PGA tour golfers as they get into their address position.
+PGA tour golfers always appear to have the correct body angles at setup and their 'lively' posture at address gives them an enviable aura of skilled athleticism.
 They appear to be in a state of perfect readiness to be able to swing the club at high velocity while maintaining perfect coordination and perfect balance throughout the swing.
-This section of the review will examine their approach to the address setup, and I will primarily be dealing with the body's position at address, with a major focus on stance, body posture, ball position and body alignment
+In this chapter of my complete review of the full golf swing, I will examine their approach to the address setup, and I will primarily be dealing with the body's position at address, with a major focus on the foot stance, body posture, and body alignment.

-Consider the appearance of a world-class PGA tour player at address.
+Consider the appearance of a PGA tour golfer at address.

 Aaron Baddeley - from reference number

-One can sense the pure 'athleticism' of Aaron Baddeley's setup posture.
+One can sense the skilled 'athleticism' of Aaron Baddeley's setup posture.
 He seems perfectly poised to start the backswing.
 He appears to be in perfect balance and also perfectly aligned relative to the ball-target line.
-There appears to be a sense of ' liveliness' in his stance that will allow his body to move fluidly during the swing.
+There appears to be a sense of ready 'liveliness' in his stance that will allow his body to move fluidly during the swing.

-There are so many features of Nick Faldo's address position that are perfect -- foot stance width, degree of bend in the knees (more flexed than Aaron Baddeley's), degree of forward bend at the waist, straight lower back, slightly rounded upper back, head in line with the spine, arms hanging naturally down from the shoulders, hands close to the body, hands slightly forward of the ball in the face-on view, head behind the ball in the face-on view, slight tilt of the spine to the right causing the right shoulder to be lower than the left shoulder, nose tilted to the right as the head turns slightly to the right in sympathetic alignment with the spine tilt, body weight seemingly centralised over the mid-feet (down-the-line view) and between the feet (face-on view).
+There are so many features of Nick Faldo's address position that are perfect -- foot stance width, degree of bend in the knees (minimally more flexed than Aaron Baddeley's), degree of forward bend at the level of the hip joints, straight lower back, slightly rounded upper back, head in line with the spine, arms hanging naturally down from the shoulders, hands close to the body and not outstretched, hands slightly forward of the ball in the face-on view, head behind the ball in the face-on view, slight tilt of the spine to the right causing the right shoulder to be lower than the left shoulder, nose tilted to the right as the head turns slightly to the right in sympathetic alignment with the spine tilt, body weight seemingly centralised over the mid-feet (down-the-line view) and between the feet (face-on view).